It can happen anywhere, anytime: Every two hours, a pedestrian is killed because a street or crosswalk is unsafe.

 Though older Americans make up only 13 percent of the population, they represented nearly 20 percent of pedestrian fatalities in 2011.
 Fully one-fifth of people 65 and older do not drive, which often leaves walking as the main way of getting around.
 Yet almost half of respondents to an AARP survey of people 50 and older said that they cannot safely cross the main roads in their neighborhoods.

-That’s why AARP strongly endorses the Safe Streets Act of 2014.
-(That’s the Senate bill; in the House of Representatives, it’s the Safe Streets Act of 2013.)
-This bipartisan legislation will help ensure that future investments create appropriate and safe transportation facilities for all those using our nation’s roads, regardless of age and ability.
+The Safe Streets approach helps ensure that future investments create appropriate and safe transportation facilities for all those using our nation’s roads, regardless of age and ability.

-The Safe Streets Act requires no or minimal additional spending on new roadways or improvement projects.
-The legislation directs state and regional planners and traffic engineers to consider all users, so that our roadways and intersections include features to improve safety — such as sidewalks, proper crosswalk signal timing and bicycle lanes — as is found appropriate for each community.
+The Safe Streets approach requires no or minimal additional spending on new roadways or improvement projects.
+The Safe Streets Act will be reintroduced after the new Congress convenes.
+The legislation will direct state and regional planners and traffic engineers to consider all users, so that our roadways and intersections include features to improve safety — such as sidewalks, proper crosswalk signal timing and bicycle lanes — as is found appropriate for each community.
 Planners would have two years to adopt “Complete Streets” policies that ensure the safety needs of all roadway users are taken into account during the design, planning, construction, reconstruction, rehabilitation, maintenance and operating phases of transportation projects.

 Citizens recognize the need for safe streets and are taking action.
-In New York City, for example, where a person is killed by a car every 33 hours — more often than by a gun — a rally for safer streets was held recently.
+A rally was held in New York City, for example, where a person is killed by a car every 33 hours — more often than by a gun.

 But safer streets aren’t just an issue for urban areas.
 Residents of small towns are more likely to be killed or injured by a car than residents of urban areas.
 In 2011, 55 percent of all traffic fatalities — including deaths among motorists, pedestrians and cyclists — occurred in rural areas.